glip-gg/xtreme-gamblefi/README.md

 Any user will be able to get the `logHash` and `matchId` of a match and use that to access raw logs of the match, and can verify that raw logs themselves match the provided `logHash`.

-Since raw logs data are available public, anyone can also verify that the sequence of logs results in a particular outcome.
+Since raw logs data are available publicly, anyone can also verify that the sequence of logs results in a particular outcome.
-(We are also building a tool to view and analyse raw logs and their integrity)
+We are also building a tool to view and analyse raw logs and their integrity.

 ## Live Odds

 Game Managers can decide to have live odds in their games.
-E.g at start of game, when there are 12 initial players, odds of any player winning is 12x, but after couple of mins, only 8 players remain in game, then odds should be 8x.
+E.g at start of game, when there are 12 initial players, odds of Player 1 winning is X1, but after couple of mins, only 8 players remain in game, then odds should change to X2.

 Game managers are responsible for providing a `multiplier signature` to the users when users place a bet.
 Multiplier signature, is used to verify that the provided multiplier for a particular ingame user is valid.